WCGT

 much does it cost to play each event?

-the cost of golf.
-Total fees do not change if you choose to
+made less than 10 days before the event.
+Total fees do not change if you choose

-walk in an event instead of using a cart.
-Most golf courses
+to walk in an event instead of using a cart.
+Most golf courses will require a

 What